 Officials identify two workers — one killed, one still missing — after Kentucky coal plant collapse

-Officials have released the names of two workers trapped when a coal mine preparation plant collapsed earlier this week in eastern Kentucky.
+Officials have released the names of two workers trapped when a coal mine preparation plant collapsed earlier this week in eastern Kentucky as the search continues to find one of those workers still missing in the rubble.

-Martin County Judge Executive Lon Lafferty identified the men as Billy Ray Daniels and Alvin Nees, news outlets report.
-Daniels died amid rescue efforts at the scene and Nees is believed to be trapped beneath the rubble.
+Martin County Judge Executive Lon Lafferty identified the men as Billy Ray Daniels and 57-year-old Alvin Nees, news outlets report.
+Daniels died amid rescue efforts at the scene, and Nees has not yet been located.
 The men from neighboring Pike County were doing contracting work as part of the building’s demolition.

-Lafferty said Thursday that the search for Nees is still a rescue operation.
+Lafferty said Friday that the families of both men have been to the site.
+His team spent time with the families Thursday, which he described as a “very, very tough emotional day. ” He said the Nees family is “still holding out hope and prayer” he will be found alive.

+“They are very strong in their faith and their convictions in God,” he said, adding: “Obviously, it’s a very, very trying time.”

 Several state agencies have begun investigations into the collapse and possible causes, including Kentucky state police.